MrBomber0x001/MrBomber0x001.github.io/_posts/2022-06-25-transaction-processing.md

 [;]
 ```

-you can optionally add a transcation name and WITH MARK
+Uou can optionally add a transcation name and WITH MARK

 ```sql
  COMMIT [ {TRAN | TRANSACTION } [transcation_name | transc_name_variable ]]